jschr/bootstrap-modal/README.md

     $('body').modalmanager('loading');

-Can be used as a replacement for Bootstrap's Modal class or as a patch to the library.
+Bootstrap-Modal can be used as a replacement for Bootstrap's Modal class or as a patch to the library.

 Overview
 -----------